 You get a call telling you you’ve won a scholarship, or a sweepstakes, or some other cash prize—they just need is your bank account information.
 Don’t do it!
 Never give out your bank account information to someone who calls you!

 If you have been a victim of these or any other related scams, contact your bank or credit union and file a complaint with the California Attorney General.

 There are different kinds of financial institutions, banks and credit unions, and they may be licensed by the federal government, California, or some other state.
 This difference can be important, especially if you want to file a complaint, because different financial institutions are regulated by different agencies.
 Sometimes this information might be in the financial institution’s name.
 For example, many credit unions and savings banks have those words in their name.
 If your financial institution does not, it could be a commercial bank.
 In addition, the name may contain the words “National Bank” or “National Association,” “NA,” or “FSB.”
 This almost always means that the financial institution is licensed by the federal government and not a state.
 But the absence of these words does not mean it is a state licensed bank.

 If you are dealing with a credit union, go to Research a Credit Union page.
 Enter the credit union’s name and check the "Charter State" field.
 If the field says “CA,” your credit union is chartered in California.
-That means it is regulated by, and complaints can be filed with the California Department of Business Oversite or DBO.
+That means it is regulated by, and complaints can be filed with the California Department of Financial Protection and Innovation or DFPI.

 If the field says "N/A," the credit union is federally chartered.
 Complaints about federally charted credit unions can be filed with the National Credit Union Administration.

 If the field has another two-letter state abbreviation, you can find the appropriate regulator at NASCUS State Regulators.
 A list of two-letter state abbreviations can be found at https://pe.usps.com/text/pub28/28apb.htm.